mcaliman/mcaliman.github.io/_posts/en/programming/2014-09-24-java-dictionaries.md

 By default, the `equals` method must be implemented by this class to decide whether two keys are equal.

-Although not yet deprecated `Dictionary` can be considered obsolete now, since `Map` is the standard interface for this kind of data collection. `Dictionary` remains since the concrete class `HashTable` is derived directly from it.
+Although not yet deprecated, `Dictionary` can be considered obsolete now, as `Map` is the standard interface for this kind of data collection. `Dictionary` remains because the concrete class `HashTable` is derived directly from it.

 A lot of code still uses `HashTable`, hence its survival, necessary for backward compatibility.

-However, `Dictionary` has been "freshened up" by Sun now Oracle by redesigning it with generics, and by reviewing the javadoc, we can get a pretty good idea of the signatures of its main methods.
+However, `Dictionary` has been "freshened up" by Sun (now Oracle) by redesigning it with generics, and by reviewing the Javadoc, we can get a pretty good idea of the signatures of its main methods.

 ```java
 abstract Enumeration<V> elements()